HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

-To estimate the hessian matrix, we can use following information.
+To estimate the hessian matrix, we can use the following information.

 > **Secant Equation**
 >